timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 </span>

 The Implication connective is similar to an IF-THEN statement.
+If conditions P are met, then outcome Q will occur.

 | P | Q | P → Q |
 | --- | --- | --- |